Scan to Email Is Not the Right Way to Digitize Your Business

 How Scan to Email is Damaging Your Business

 The manual nature of the scan to email process and its limitations are outdated and paradoxical to everything digitization aims to achieve.
 Scan to email also poses several issues which makes it harmful for your business, including:

-Limitations of Image Files – Traditional scan to email usually only creates an image file as a read-only PDF.
-Consequently text cannot be keyword searched and retrieved easily.
-Costly time is spent on searching for documents that could be better spent on more productive activities.
+- Limitations of Image Files – Traditional scan to email usually only creates an image file as a read-only PDF.
+Consequently, text cannot be keyword searched and retrieved easily.
+Costly time is spent searching for documents that could be better spent on more productive activities.

 What is the alternative?

 So, what is the alternative?
 Quite simply, companies should look for solutions that offer digital document workflows with built-in tools to eliminate these issues.
-Removing as much of the manual process as possible speeds up the process, improves accuracy and provides consistent digital content that can be searched and retrieved easily.
-Further, workflows that automatically send the encrypted digital document to a pre-defined, authorized destination is a critical need.
-The destination might be a cloud-based repository (such as Dropbox Business), an on premise electronic content management (ECM) or a line of business application.
+Removing as much of the manual process as possible speeds up the process, improves accuracy, and provides consistent digital content that can be searched and retrieved easily.
+Further, workflows that automatically send the encrypted digital document to a pre-defined, authorized destination are a critical need.
+The destination might be a cloud-based repository (such as Dropbox Business), an on-premise electronic content management (ECM), or a line of business application.
 By defining an authorized destination and automatically routing the scanned document to that location, the possibility of digital files getting lost or into the wrong hands is eliminated.